Old House, Smart House

-Some of the most resource-conserving houses are the oldest.
-Before central heat and air-conditioning, homes were constructed in concert with the climate and environment.
-“Otherwise, people would freeze to death in the winter and die of heatstroke in the summer,” says architect Steve Mouzon.
+In fact, some of the most resource-conserving houses are the oldest.
+Prior to HVAC, homes were built with the local climate in mind and used clever architectural features to maintain comfort year-round.
+Architect Steve Mouzon says, “Otherwise, people would freeze to death in the winter and die of heatstroke in the summer.”

-The thriftiest thing about old houses is their staying power, says Marianne Cusato, an architectural designer and co-author of Get Your House Right.
-“We used materials that were meant to last forever so that the homes would last forever too,” says Cusato.
+Marianne Cusato, an architectural designer and coauthor of Get Your House Right, emphasizes the longevity of old houses: “We used materials that were meant to last forever so that the homes would last forever, too.”

 Eaves